 Applying to Our Programs

 The goal of the graduate program in Africana Studies at Brown is to rigorously prepare students to develop new and innovative scholarship that explores and analyzes the distinct contributions of Africana cultural, intellectual, political, and artistic productions as well as critically investigate and develop new methods and theories of critical interdisciplinary scholarship.
-The program is fully funded for five years, but funding for a sixth year--if needed--is usually found.
+The program is fully funded for six years.

 - Writing Sample: Required (20-25 page research paper)

 - Research Statement (700 words on your primary areas of interest and central research questions)

 - Personal Statement (250 words on your intellectual and personal journey, and how they have led you to Africana Studies at Brown)